 Most Americans can still get a COVID-19 vaccine for free.
 For people with health insurance, plans will cover COVID-19 vaccine at no cost to you.
 People who don’t have health insurance or with health plans that do not cover the cost can get a free vaccine from their local health centers; health departments; and pharmacies participating in the CDC’s Bridge Access Program.
 Children eligible for the Vaccines for Children program also may receive the vaccine from a provider enrolled in that program.

 The federal government has now moved the primary vaccination program away from public agencies like the health department to other healthcare providers, like pharmacies and primary care practices.

-However, the shots are still covered by all major public and private health insurance and remain free.
-Additionally, the Walgreen’s in Denton is a Bridge Program participant and can offer free COVID-19 vaccines to those without insurance.
+Additionally, the shots are still covered by all major public and private health insurance and remain free.
+The Walgreen’s in Denton is a Bridge Program participant and can offer free COVID-19 vaccines to those without insurance.